usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 [[↑] Back to top](#salesforce-admin-questions)

 ### What business problems do approval processes solve?
-When a user has to get something approved by another user, this time we use approval process automation tool.
-For example: An employee can submit application for a leave and it should reach to the concerned manager for approval.
+When a user has to get something approved by another user approval process comes handy.
+For example: An employee submits their weekly timesheet and submits it to his manager for approval.
 This process can be easily automated by approval processes.

-Doing all this manually will take up much time and will not be easy to keep a track of requests.
-Thus, with approval processes in place, all the requests can come in queue and an approver take initiate the approvals accordingly.
+Doing all this manually will take up much time and will not be easy.
+With approval processes all the requests come in to the manager's queue for approval or denial.

 ###### References